shanmukhrvl/shanmukh-site/README.md

 Hey, Welcome to my portfolio

-This site is tells about me, my contact information and also to show my projects
+This site is tells about me and also to show my projects

 For now, I know: